Noctiluce/Deferred_and_post-process/README.md

-# Defered & post-process in OpenGL
+# Deferred & post-process in OpenGL